LAION-AI/CLIP_benchmark/AUDIO_README.md

     --no_amp
 ```

->**Note:** Replace the task and models/dataset file accordingly.
+> **Note:** Replace the task and models/dataset file accordingly.

 ## Configuration Files

-Here are the configuration files used for the benchmark, referenced in the multi-eval commands.
+These configuration files are referenced by the multi-eval scripts.

 ### `models.txt`